 But the dangers of teaching from this place were brought home to me a few months ago when Swami Karma Karuna of Anahata Yoga Retreat sent me an email expressing concern about the context in which a Sanskrit term had been used.

 In my years traveling and teaching around the world, I have found that many people take the ancient practices of yoga lightly and write about, speak about, teach about them in a partial way.

 We as writers and inspirers of others on the path need to be very aware of how we use the sanskrit terms and I feel should do our best to get an in depth experience and view of practices in order to give people a more full understanding.

 That initial email led to an illuminating and thoughtful exchange between us which reminded me of how vital it is to truly know the depths of what one teaches.
 I realised that I had been using some Sanskrit terms in my classes thinking I knew what they meant, but only passing on incomplete or partial knowledge.
 This realisation again brought up this question for me.

 Was I really qualified enough to call myself a yoga teacher?

-I still don’t really have a teacher, but there are many teachers I have learned from, and many different styles.
-It’s an approach to yoga that Marianne Elliott humourously describes in her article, Is it better to only do one kind of yoga? as ‘straw sucking’.
+I still don’t really have a teacher, but there are many teachers I have learned from and many different styles.
+It’s an approach to yoga that Marianne Elliott humorously describes in her article, Is it better to only do one kind of yoga? as ‘straw sucking’.
 She asks:

 Is it possible to access the profound benefits of yoga by dipping into many different practices and traditions?
 Or is it necessary to dedicate ourselves to lengthy, in-depth study and practice of one tradition?